retired-guy/WiiM-Mini-7-1024X600-Waveshare/README.md

 edit /boot/config.txt on the SD card per the Wiki for Buster

-download Waveshare driver and copy to /boot/overlays directory on the SD card

 For WiFi network login, set up wpa_supplicant.conf, and save to the /boot direcory on the SD card

 https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking31